 What's the meaning of the phrase 'Catch 22'?

-A paradox in which the attempt to escape makes escape impossible.
+'Catch-22' is a paradox in which the attempt to escape makes escape impossible.

 What's the origin of the phrase 'Catch 22'?

 The title of Joseph Heller's novel, written in 1953 and published in 1961, (properly titled 'Catch-22' - with a hyphen).
 The first chapter was also published in a magazine in 1955, under the title 'Catch-18'.

 The paradox is presented as the trap that confined members of the US Air Force.
 The 'catch' was this:

 It was effectively impossible to be exempted from highly dangerous bombing missions on the grounds of insanity.